javaeo/EndlessOnline/README.md

 To start, this will likely only support Windows.
 I will be using LibGDX (https://libgdx.com) as the game's framework, thus allowing for ports to Linux, MacOS, Android, iOS and even perhaps browser support.

 ## Task list
 Below is a list of tasks to give myself an idea of where to go to next.
 Incomplete tasks are roughly an IDEA of what I will be doing next.
 I will update the list with progress as I move along.

-As this is a learning process, progress can be slow.
-I will not begin visal development of the game client
+Once we reach the end of this task list, a new one will be created with areas I need to improve upon, and bugs that need to be fixed.

 - [x] Decoding of packets
 - [x] Encoding of packets
 - [x] Reading/Writing packets